 Swakeleys School is committed to students experiencing the real world of work through a two–week work experience programme in Year 10.
 We work in partnership with an external agency to ensure that qualitative placements are sourced as part of this programme that will hopefully help to inform their future study pathway.
 Students often refer to the experience and skills they have developed through their work placements in future job application or in their UCAS personal statements.

 Throughout the year, we engage in events offered by companies and external agencies to maximise our students exposure to the world of work.
-A sample of these can be seen here Careers Programme
+Please click below to find the following useful careers documents.

 Other pages in this section: